CloudReactor/cloudreactor-procwrapper/README.md

 proc_wrapper to skip executing a process, and skip the deletion of the variable output files.

-## Runtime metadata

-Unless runtime metadata fetching is disabled, proc_wrapper automatically tries to fetch metadata about the runtime environment when running in:

-* AWS ECS
-* AWS Lambda
-* AWS Codebuild

-Additionally, it can fetch metadata when running in AWS EC2, if the `execution_method_type` argument is set to `AWS EC2`.

-proc_wrapper sends this metadata to the API server at the start and end of a Task Execution.
-The API server can use this data both to aid the user in debugging the Task Execution and also to discover how to start new Task Executions.

 ## Input and Result Values

 CloudReactor tracks the input and result values of Task Executions, and